 Here’s where you can install your tracking code in our Drag & Drop pages, sites, and pop-ups:

-- Create or open a Lead Page, site, or pop-up where you’d like to install your code.
+- Create or open a landing page, site, or pop-up where you’d like to install your code.

 - Click the Tracking tab in the left-hand sidebar, then select Analytics.